-accordance with its scope ratione materiae, as described in the previous paragraph, including in regard to the designation of a legal representative (e.g., for the purposes of a civil law suit) and the taking of child welfare / protection measures (e.g., a foster care placement).24 A person designated by a competent authority, in accordance with the jurisdictional rules of the Convention, to represent or assist a child could do so in the context of a refugee claim or an application for an immigration matter, if domestic procedural rules and substantive law so allow.25
+added).25 As such, children who are seeking asylum or a residence permit also fully benefit from the Convention in accordance with its scope ratione materiae, as described in the previous paragraph, including in regard to the designation of a legal representative (e.g., for the purposes of a civil law suit) and the taking of child welfare / protection measures (e.g., a foster care placement).26 A person designated by a competent authority, in accordance with the jurisdictional rules of the Convention, to represent or assist a child could do so in the context of a refugee claim or an application for an immigration matter, if domestic procedural rules and substantive law so allow.27

 17. Secondly, according to Article 4(h), "[t]he Convention does not apply to - [...] (h) public measures of a general nature in matters of education or health".
 Consequently, eligibility criteria for public education and / or public health care in a Contracting State, which are determined by rules of a general nature, are excluded from the scope ratione materiae of the Convention.
 This exclusion does not mean that unaccompanied and separated children will not have access to public education or public health care in the Contracting State where they are present.
 Such access will depend on the rules of that State.
-It is important to note that granting access to state services such as public education or the public health care to a child in that State will not require recognition and enforcement in any other Contracting State.
-However, "[t]he placement of a specific child in a specific school or the decision to have him or her undergo a surgical operation, for example, are decisions falling within the scope of the Convention".
-27 c.
-Geographic scope
+It is important to note that granting access to state services such as public education or the public health care to a child in that State will not require recognition and enforcement in any other Contracting State.28 However, "[t]he placement of a specific child in a specific school or the decision to have him or her undergo a surgical operation, for example, are decisions falling within the scope of the Convention".29